“Joy to be Alive” Factors

-Central to creating enjoyment is golf course design.
+Strategic golf course design is central to creating enjoyment.
 Below are some further elements, illustrated with personal observations.

 Scenery, Wildness, Remoteness, Escape, Refuge

-Links courses with their fresh air, seascapes, the wildness of sandhills, their dryness of turf and the ever present wind have a natural advantage over inland courses in our “Joy to be alive” factor.
+Links courses with their fresh air, seascapes, the wildness of sandhills, their dryness of turf and the ever present wind have a natural advantage over inland courses in giving the “Joy to be alive” feeling.

-Can one better the environment under the Mourne Mountains at Royal County Down, the views from Gullane Hill, the Victorian watercolourscape of the 9th green at Royal West Norfolk, the tantalising appeal of the rushes at Westward Ho?
+Can one better the environment under the Mourne Mountains at Royal County Down, the views from Gullane Hill and the seventh tee at Royal Dornoch, the Victorian watercolourscape of the 9th green at Royal West Norfolk, the tantalising appeal of the rushes at Westward Ho ?

-Fine Golf transports the spirit away from life’s worries and renews.
+Your spirit is transported away from life’s worries and renews.

 Speed of play